pyjarrett/OMSCS_Survival_Guide/README.md

 These tend to be really expensive, so you don't really have to buy them unless they're marked as "required".
-In nearly every course I've done the textbooks have been completely optional and for just going more in-depth into the material to get derivations or a better grip on the math.
-The Hedge Fund book for ML4T has been my only "required" textbook.
+In nearly every course I've done the textbooks have been completely optional and for just going more in-depth into the material to get derivations or a better grip on the math. ~~The Hedge Fund book for ML4T was my only "required" textbook.~~

 Notable Exceptions to the "Required Only" Rule: ~~The [CLRS](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844/)